-Use a Smaller Plate
+5. Use a Smaller Plate

 Another strategy to combat overeating is to use a smaller plate.
 If you know you can’t help but fill your plate, give yourself less surface area to heap food onto.
 This also forces you to be pickier when choosing your food, which will in turn lead you to make more mindful choices in what you eat.

-Be Wary of Leftovers
+6. Be Wary of Leftovers

-Take Your Exercise Routine on the Road
+7. Take Your Exercise Routine on the Road

-If you travel over the holidays, you likely don’t have access to the same gym, equipment, or exercise classes as you’re used to.
+If you travel over the holidays, you likely won’t have access to the same gym, equipment, or exercise classes that you’re used to.
 If there’s snow or ice where you’re traveling, going for a jog outside might not even be the most feasible backup plan.
 This doesn’t mean you have to give up on exercise altogether and surrender to holiday weight gain, though.
 Our guide to making an exercise routine in a hotel room helps you stay fit wherever you go.
 No space?
 No problem.

-Be Active with Friends and Family
+8. Be Active with Friends and Family